Phone-GWP-group

 Specifying specialist properties - such as anti-static bins - can be essential depending on your specific application

-You can also source corrugated cardboard picking bins that are resistant to moisture (although plastic bins offer this by default), bins with smooth coated walls to prevent damage and even solutions with VCI corrosion inhibiting properties (although other design criteria need to be met for this to be effective).
+You can also source corrugated cardboard picking bins that are moisture-resistant, although plastic bins offer this by default.
+Bins with smooth, coated walls to prevent damage are also available, as are solutions with VCI corrosion-inhibiting properties, although other design criteria need to be met for this to be effective.

 Custom options to enhance your picking bins

-It is obviously important to not only provide your customers with the highest levels of service but to also gain any competitive advantage that you can over your competition.
+It’s obviously important not only to provide your customers with the highest levels of service but also to gain any competitive advantage you can over your competitors.

 GWP Correx picking bins guide